electric-sql/electric/website/docs/guides/writes.md

   (<a href="https://github.com/electric-sql/electric/tree/main/examples/write-patterns/patterns/4-through-the-db">source code</a>)
 </span>

-The fourth pattern extends the concept of shared, persistent optimistic state all the way to a local embedded database.
+The fourth pattern extends the concept of shared, persistent optimistic state all the way to an embedded local database.

-This provides a pure local-first development experience, where the application code talks directly to a single database "table" and changes sync automatically in the background.
-However, this "power" does come at the cost of increased complexity in the form of an embedded database, complex local schema and loss of context when handling rollbacks.
+This provides a pure local-first experience, where the application code talks directly to a local database and changes sync automatically in the background.
+This "power" comes at the cost of increased complexity in the form of an embedded database, complex local schema and loss of context when handling rollbacks.

-You can see this reflected in the example implementation in [`patterns/4-through-the-db`](https://github.com/electric-sql/electric/tree/main/examples/write-patterns/patterns/4-through-the-db).
-The implementation uses [PGlite](https://electric-sql.com/product/pglite) to store both synced and local optimistic state.
-It automatically manages optimistic state lifecycle, presents a single table interface for reads and writes and auto-syncs the local writes.
+The example in [`patterns/4-through-the-db`](https://github.com/electric-sql/electric/tree/main/examples/write-patterns/patterns/4-through-the-db) uses [PGlite](https://electric-sql.com/product/pglite) to store both synced and local optimistic state.

-Specifically, we:

-1. sync data into an immutable table
-2. persist optimistic state in a shadow table
-3. combine the two on read using a view

-Plus for the write path sync, we:

-4. detect local writes
-5. write them into a change log table
+Specifically, it syncs data into an immutable `todos_synced` table, persists optimistic state in a shadow `todos_local` table and combines the two on read using a `todos` view.
+For the write path sync it uses `INSTEAD OF` triggers to redirect writes made to the `todos` view to the `todos_local` table and keep a log of local writes in a `changes` table.
+It then uses `NOTIFY` to drive a sync utility, which sends the changes to the server.

+Through this, the implementation:

+- automatically manages optimistic state lifecycle
+- presents a single table interface for reads and writes
-6. POST the changes to the API server
+- auto-syncs the local writes to the server

-The three tabs below show that main React code stays very simple, thanks to abstracting most of the complexity of the pattern into the local database schema, defined in [`local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) and moving the write-path sync into a seperate utility, defined in [`sync.ts`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql):
+The three tabs below illustrate this.
+The application code code in [`index.tsx`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/index.tsx) stays very simple.
+The complexity is abstracted into the local database schema, defined in [`local-schema.sql`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql) and the write-path sync utility in [`sync.ts`](https://github.com/electric-sql/electric/blog/main/examples/write-patterns/patterns/4-through-the-db/local-schema.sql):

 :::tabs
 == index.tsx